-Figure 4-103: Timeline management view
+Figure 4-99: Timeline management view

-The global timeline parameters are: (a) the Initial Epoch, (b) the timeline definition file and (c) the default time segment duration.
-Timeline segment are displayed below as rows in a table where each column corresponds to the time segments attributes.
+The global timeline parameters are: (a) the Initial Epoch and (b) the default time segment duration.
+Timeline segments are displayed below as rows in a table where each column corresponds to the time segments attributes.

 It should be noted that the initial epoch parameter is stored in the global configuration file, so this file must have been defined prior to the simulation's Timeline definition.
 If no previous timeline parameters are present on the global configuration file, openSF will initialize them to the default values.
-However, they are only saved to the global configuration if the user actually Activates the timeline.

-To define a Time-Driven simulation, the user can load a previously configured timeline scenario through the Load Timeline button, or manually configure one.
+To define a Time-Driven simulation, the user can load a previously configured timeline scenario through the Import button in the simulation editor, or manually configure one.
 The timeline scenario file must be compliant with the structure described in [AD-E2E], and the modes referred by the scenario file must match the ones specified in the local configuration files of the relevant modules.

-If the user chooses to manually configure a custom scenario, a valid file path shall be provided for the global TimelineFile parameter.
-The user can define as many timeline segments as desired, saving the modifications when he is satisfied with the result.
+The user can define as many timeline segments as desired, saving the modifications when satisfied with the result.